jakir-ruet/aws-practitioner-professional/02-solutions-architect/Readme.md

 - `aws ec2 describe-vpcs`
 - If it is done then we will see the details of the default vpc.

+### Bastion host/Jump host/Jump server

+A `bastion host` (also called a `jump host` or `jump server`) is a special-purpose server used to securely access devices or servers in a private network from an external network, usually the internet.
+Think of it as a “gateway” that you pass through to reach internal systems that are otherwise inaccessible directly.

+#### Work flow

+- `[Your Laptop]` --> `SSH/RDP` --> `[Bastion Host]` --> `SSH/RDP` --> `[Internal Server]`

+> Use cases:

+- Secure access to private/internal servers (databases, apps)
+- Centralized logging and auditing for compliance
+- Temporary or controlled access for contractors or temporary staff
+- Single access point for multi-cloud or hybrid networks
+- Remote work access without a full VPN
+- Emergency recovery and troubleshooting of internal servers
+- Reducing attack surface by exposing only the bastion host to the internet
+- Enforcing multi-factor authentication and strong security policies

 ### Virtual Private Cloud (VPC) Analysis

 A VPC (Virtual Private Cloud) is a logically isolated virtual network within AWS where you can launch and manage your AWS resources securely.
 Two types VPC default VPC and Custom VPC.